 Remote work can boost profitability, along with employee productivity and retention, but transitioning to it suddenly has challenged leaders in the pet food and agrifood industries, along with many others.
-As the COVID-19 pandemic continues, Greg Watt, president and CEO of WATT Global Media, shared insights into heading a global team working everywhere from bedrooms to boardrooms.
+At the onset of the pandemic, Greg Watt, president and CEO of WATT Global Media, shared insights into heading a global team working everywhere from bedrooms to boardrooms.
 WATT Global Media, parent company of Petfood Industry, transitioned to a Results-Only Work Environment (ROWE), a management strategy developed by the founders of CultureRx.
 In a ROWE, employees’ results matter more than the amount of time spent working.
 Employees work mostly on computers and telephones with no restrictions on where or when.
 After eight years leading a team spread from China to Puerto Rico to Kentucky, Watt has advice for business leaders who suddenly find themselves telecommuting.
 Although WATT Global Media has done business for more than a century, the company evolved into a digitally connected news media and industry event enterprise.

 Watch the video below to learn Watt’s answers to these questions: